Hanra-s-work/cat_feeder/CODE_OF_CONDUCT.md

 ## 7. **Consequences of Violating the Code of Conduct**

-The maintainers of the Asperboard mokup repository reserve the right to take appropriate action if any part of this Code of Conduct is violated.
+The maintainers of the Cat Feeder mokup repository reserve the right to take appropriate action if any part of this Code of Conduct is violated.
 This may include:

 - A formal warning to the contributor.
 - Temporary or permanent removal from the project or communication channels.